hollosipeti/EspHoMatrix-64x8/README.md

 # EspHoMatrix-64x8
 ## Modified version of the [EspHoMaTriXv2](https://github.com/lubeda/EspHoMaTriXv2) library, specifically designed for 64x8 pixel LED matrix (like Ulanzi TC001, AWTRIX...).

-My matrix is ​​in a "serpentine" layout.
-If someone has a different type of matrix (e.g. Z-shaped), they will have to rewrite!

-I tested the repo and it works.

 ## What everyone needs to set up for themselves:

 ```yaml